Student Accessibility Services Documentation Guide

 Students with permanent or temporary disabilities who require academic accommodations are encouraged to register with Student Accessibility Services located in D102 at the Notre Dame Campus or P210 at the Exchange District Campus.
 Students can also register by completing this online form.

-Documentation confirming disability and outlining the functional limitations of the disability is required; however, interim accommodations may be possible for a limited time pending receipt of appropriate documentation.
-All documentation is kept confidential in the office of Accessibility Services.
+Documentation confirming disability and outlining the functional implications of the disability is required; however, interim accommodations may be possible for a limited time pending receipt of appropriate documentation.
+All documentation is kept confidential in the office of Student Accessibility Services.

->

-> When gathering disability documentation, it is important to understand that the most current documentation available is the most helpful when discussing your eligibility for accommodations.
+When gathering disability documentation, it is important to understand that the most current documentation available is the most helpful when discussing your eligibility for accommodations.
 To obtain the most recent disability documentation available, you may wish to contact:

 - Your family doctor, medical specialist, psychiatrist, psychologist/psychological associate, ophthalmologist, audiologist or other Registered Health Care Professional (RHCP)

 - The high school or school board where you last attended